What do volunteers do?

 - Persons to provide grief support for family and community members that have experienced the loss of a loved one

-- Seamstresses to sew “memory bears” from clothing of patients that have passed away and are used to provide comfort for grieving family members
+- Seamstresses and sewers to sew “memory bears” from clothing of patients that have passed away and are used to provide comfort for grieving family members

 - Assistance with setting up special events and community outreach